Baby Giraffe Dies During Birth, Leaving Columbus Zoo Devastated

 Another devastating loss happened as the highly anticipated birth of a baby giraffe at the Columbus Zoo ended with the animal’s death.
 The calf was said to have suffered from serious congenital defects and would not have survived after birth.
 According to a report by People, the team at the zoo did everything they could to save the baby, even performing an emergency C-section on the Masai giraffe mom.

-Labor began in the middle of the night around 3 p.m. on Tuesday, December 4.
+Labor began in the middle of the afternoon around 3 p.m. on Tuesday, December 4.
 The excitement turned to concern when they realized that something was wrong.
 The baby giraffe was coming out with its back hooves first, which is quite rare and most do not survive when that happens.
 In a normal delivery, the front hooves come out first.

-The entire birth was supposed to be captured on live stream on the National Geographic site It was on at the beginning when labor started.
+The entire birth was supposed to be captured on live stream on the National Geographic site.
+It was on at the beginning when labor started.
 You could barely see a little bit of the calf’s hooves sticking out, but then the cam was ultimately switched off when the complications arose.
 The C-section was then performed hours later around 8 p.m.
-However, the best efforts of the team was unsuccessful.
+However, the best efforts of the team were unsuccessful.
 The baby giraffe didn’t survive, leaving the entire staff at the Columbus Zoo saddened by the loss.

 Unfortunately, this is the second loss that has been felt in less than a month.
-Just three weeks ago, an 18-day old calf named Ubumwe unexpectedly died.
+Just three weeks ago, an 18-day-old calf named Ubumwe unexpectedly died.
 The exact cause is unknown at this time, but there was an abnormality found in the bowel.
 As previously reported by the Inquisitr, the baby giraffe passed away after being given the best care possible.

 It's with great sadness we report the loss of the giraffe calf.
 To try and save mom and baby, the team performed an emergency C-section.
 They found the calf had serious congenital defects and would not have survived.
 We appreciate our community's support. https://t.co/0UZwpSvk1s pic.twitter.com/1xCIpkkU5f